apalache-mc/apalache/docs/src/tutorials/randomized.md

 enumerating traces faster than Hypothesis did in our experiments with [test_erc20.py][], see [Section 3.7](#37-generating-the-test-runs).

+Interestingly, *when we set the search depth to 30 or even 50, TLC finds an invariant violation in less than a minute*.
+On the other hand, when we set the depth to 5, it enumerates the maximum number of runs without hitting a bad state.
+Understanding this relation between the number of steps and the time to find a bug needs further research.

 ### 6.3.
 State enumeration with TLC

 Similar to model checking with Apalache, we can run TLC to check the invariant